Yo-kai Watch: Wibble Wobble

-Yo-kai Watch: Wibble Wobble was a mobile puzzle spin-off title to the Yo-kai Watch video game series.
-As announced on April 2, 2018, the English versions of the game permanently shut down on May 31, 2018.
+Yo-kai Watch: Wibble Wobble is a mobile puzzle spin-off title to the Yo-kai Watch video game series.
+It was released in Japan on October 21st, 2015, and then was released worldwide in March 2016 and 2017.
+As announced on April 2, 2018, the international versions of the game were permanently shut down on May 31, 2018.

 Gameplay

 Yo-kai Watch: Wibble Wobble is a puzzle game and sees the player matching 2 or more matching Wib Wobs (Yo-kai) to make bigger Wib Wobs, which, when popped (clicked), deal damage, with the damage depending on the size of the Wib Wob.
 Every Yo-kai has a Soultimate meter that increases every time a Wib Wob of that Yo-kai is popped.
 When the Soultimate meter is full, the Yo-kai can perform a "Soultimate move", which will aid the player in battle in some way.

 The game would also often hold events that would feature unique characters, locations, and or items.

 Development

 The Japanese release of the game was first announced on April 7, 2015 at a product presentation held at the Tokyo Dome City Hall.
 The game was later delayed from summer 2015 to October 2015.
 The English release of the game was first announced later on March 11, 2016, by the game's publisher, Level-5, via a trailer on the official Yo-kai Watch YouTube channel.